khushi-411/khushi-411.github.io/_posts/2024-05-13-multidim_grids_and_data.md

 <img alt="Linearize multi-dimensional arrays" src="/assets/CUDA/linearize.png" class="center" >

-Now, let's write a kernel code for the color to the grey-scale conversion of a 2-dimensional image.
+Now, let's write a kernel code for the color to the gray-scale conversion of a 2-dimensional image.
 It uses the following equation:
 ```math
 L = 0.21*r + 0.72*g + 0.07*b